nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

 You should see the [Nuclio dashboard](/README.md#dashboard) UI.
 Choose one of the built-in examples and click **Deploy**.
 The first build will populate the local Docker cache with base images and other files, so it might take a while, depending on your network.
-When the function deployment is completed, you can click **Invoke** to invoke the function with a body.
+When the function deployment is completed, you can click on **Test** to invoke the function with a body.

 ## Deploy a function with the Nuclio CLI (nuctl)